yiyunliu/system-f-omega/README.md

 # Strong normalization and parametricity for System F Omega in Coq
-A simple model for curry-style System F Omega (PTS with type-level computation and polymorphism, but without dependent types) mechanized in Coq.
+An axiom-free model for curry-style System F Omega (PTS with type-level computation and polymorphism, but without dependent types) mechanized in Coq.

 The default [fomega](https://github.com/yiyunliu/system-f-omega) branch contains the SN proof.
 The parametricity proof, based on Harper's notes [Reynolds’s Parametricity Theorem, Directly](https://www.cs.cmu.edu/~rwh/courses/chtt/pdfs/reynolds.pdf), can be found in the [zigzag](https://github.com/yiyunliu/system-f-omega/tree/zigzag) branch.